cvusmo/Toggle-Notifications/README.md

-[Toggle Notifications v0.2.4]
+[Toggle Notifications v0.2.5]

                          [Requirements SpaceWarp + BepInEx + KSP 2]

 [Description:] Toggle Notifications allows players to disable or enable various Notificiations within Kerbal Space Program 2.
 In the current 0.2.2 build players now have access to a GUI which will allow them to select which notifications they want enabled or disabled.
 Currently once you enable a Notification, you cannot disable it.
 You'll have to save, and relaunch to reset the Notification.
 This build only allows the user to disable the Game Pause Notification.

-[0.2.2 Release Notes]
+[0.2.5 Release Notes]
-**Fixed pathing issues with the various patches.
-**Implemented Harmony Transpilers instead of Harmony Prefixes **Simple GUI that is accessed from the Appbar Menu or by pressing Right Alt + P.
-**Improved performance by changing how the mod renders the GUI
+**Fixed game pause and it is now able to be re-enabled by the player **Reorganized, restructured, and optimized backend **Updated Harmony Transpilers to target only necessary notifications

                                       [INSTALLATION:]